spiderjuka/foxess_modbus_custom/README.md

 Migrating from StealthChesnut's HA-FoxESS-Modbus?
 [Read this](https://github.com/nathanmarlor/foxess_modbus/wiki/Migrating-from-HA-FoxESS-Modbus).

-Recommended installation is through [HACS][hacs]:
+Recommended installation is through HACS: as custom repository.

-1. Either [use this link][my-hacs], or navigate to HACS integration and:
+1. Navigate to HACS integration and:
-   - 'Explore & Download Repositories'
-   - Search for 'FoxESS - Modbus'
-   - Download
+2. Click on the 3 dots in the top right corner.
+3. Select "Custom repositories"
+4. Add the URL to the repository.
+5. Select the correct type.
+6. Click the "ADD" button.
-2. Restart Home Assistant
+7. Restart Home Assistant
-3. Go to Settings > Devices and Services > Add Integration
+8. Go to Settings > Devices and Services > Add Integration
-4. Search for and select 'FoxESS - Modbus' (If the integration is not found, empty your browser cache and reload the page)
+9. Search for and select 'FoxESS - Modbus' (If the integration is not found, empty your browser cache and reload the page)
-5. Proceed with the configuration
+10. Proceed with the configuration

 ## Usage